Florence Nightingale needs me.

 "Are you going to tell me whatever it is you are on about Florrie?"

 "I want you, Bernie."
 Florence pointed her finger at Bernice for added emphasis.
-"Sydney Herbert, the Secretary of war, has asked me to go to Turkey and establish a hospital to care for our soldiers fighting in the Crimea.
+"Sydney Herbert, the Secretary of war, has asked me to go to Turkey and establish a hospital for our soldiers fighting in the Crimea.
 I need women.
 Women I can trust.
 You know of my hospital work in London?"
 Bernice nodded.
-"Now, the authorities believe I can be of use elsewhere. "
+"Now, the authorities believe I can use these skills elsewhere."

 Bernice had heard rumours of a possible liaison between Florence and the Secretary of war.
 Of others, she might have doubted the gossip, but with Florence, anything was possible.

 "To war.
-I am to go to war?"
+You want me to go to war?"

 "Yes, dear.
 You are going to war.
-I need you to go on ahead and find a campsite and organize the construction of a hospital.
-I will train the nurses here in London and have them ready to be effective from day one."
+I need you to go ahead of me and find a campsite and organize the construction of a hospital.
+I will train the nurses here in London and prepare them to be effective from day one."

 "How am I to get there?
 What will become of mother, my lodgings?
 What of Mary?"

 "Your mother is perfectly capable of seeing to herself.
 After all, she is a Tannesberry.
 She has strength.
 You know she has.
 Mary will see to her.
-So you see your problem has a solution.
+So, you see, your problem has a solution."
+Bernice, despite her mixed emotions, managed to keep her face impassive.
+Florence read it as acceptance.
+"Good, it's settled.
 You are to be escorted to Istanbul by Captain Maximilian Carruthers of the 13th Light Dragoons."

 "You cannot ask me to do this, Florrie.
-It would be far too painful."
+And you know why."

 "You must put that to one side, Bernie.
 Our fighting men are dying.
 I assure you that a broken heart is less painful than death by cholera or limbs smashed by cannon.
 The queen demands it, and so do I. It's your duty, Bernie."

 Bernice knew Florence would not be denied.
 Not when she set her mind to it.
-It seemed her father's suicide and gambling continued to impact her life.
+It seemed her father's indiscretions continued to impact her life.

 "Lady Tannesberry.
-Allow me to help you down."
+Allow me to help you down," he said.
+His voice was controlled, and his manner gentlemanly correct.

-Bernice flushed at the touch of his hand.
-Her heart raced, and she thought she might faint.
-It took a moment before she dared look at him.
-He seemed taller.
-The thick black hair, now dishevelled from the removal of his hat, framed the ruggedly handsome face she carried with her, always.
-The closeness to him caused her a moment's anxiety.
-She must be careful not to betray her true feelings.
-She had sensed little warmth in his gestures, only courtesy.
-His lack of emotion left her defeated.
+Bernice hesitated, then accepted the offered hand.
+Standing beside him, he seemed taller.
+The thick black hair, now disheveled by the removal of his dragoon’s cap, framed his ruggedly handsome face.
+Her closeness to him caused a moment's anxiety and she bit her trembling lip to stop it from betraying her true feelings.
+She had sensed little warmth in his gestures, only courtesy and it left her defeated.
 Did she now mean so little to him?
 She had become a duty that he would perform with the utmost chivalry and the manners expected of a gentleman.
-But his demeanour made it clear, there would be nothing more.
-Reluctantly, she understood the reasoning.
-His family would insist he marry a family of worth and she had nothing.
+But his demeanour made it clear that there would be nothing more.
+She understood why.
+His family would insist he marry a family of worth, and she had nothing.

-Maximilian said, "We have another guest to accompany us.
+Maximilian said, "We have a travelling companion.
 May I introduce Alfred Tennyson."

-The bearded man she knew instantly.
-Brooding and intelligent, there could be no mistaking the queen's new poet laureate.
+The bearded man beside Maximillian, she knew instantly.
+There could be no mistaking the queen's new poet laureate, brooding and intelligent.

 "Lady Tansberry, a great pleasure."